J-sanchez/Current-Emerging-Trends/README.md

 # Current-Emerging-Trends

-# Project Overview: Intelligent Agent for Pathfinding
+## Project Overview: Intelligent Agent for Pathfinding

-## Work Done on This Project
+## Work Done on This Project - # I did NOT Write any of the files I contributed to the completion of the jupiter notebook file

 In this project, I focused on developing an intelligent agent using deep Q-learning to navigate a maze and efficiently find the treasure.